tapdata/tapdata-docs/docs/prerequisites/db2.md

 <Content />

 [IBM DB2](https://www.ibm.com/do../DB2) is a relational database known for its high performance, scalability, and reliability in managing structured data.
-Atlas-View supports using DB2 as both a source and target database, helping you quickly build data pipelines.
-This guide will walk you through connecting a DB2 data source in Atlas-View.
+TapView supports using DB2 as both a source and target database, helping you quickly build data pipelines.
+This guide will walk you through connecting a DB2 data source in TapView.

 ```mdx-code-block
 import Tabs from '@theme/Tabs';